The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: The idea of constructing a model for FTL particles

 \section{The idea of constructing a model for FTL particles}

-The main result says that the existence of FTL inertial particles is independent of special relativistic dynamics \ax{SRDyn}.
-To prove this statement, we construct two models (solutions of the axioms) of \ax{SRDyn} such that there are FTL inertial particles in one model and there are no FTL inertial particles in the other one.
-The interesting case is the construction of the model in which there are FTL inertial particles.
+The main result says that the existence of massive FTL inertial particles is independent of special relativistic dynamics \ax{SRDyn}.
+To prove this statement, we construct two models (solutions of the axioms) of \ax{SRDyn} such that there are massive FTL inertial particles in one model and there are no FTL inertial particles in the other one.

+The interesting case is the construction of the model in which there are massive FTL inertial particles.
 Now we turn to explaining the intuitive idea of the construction of this model.

-The key idea is similar to the ideas of Sudarshan~\cite{Su70}, Recami~\cite{Rec86, recami-ftl}, Bilaniuk et al.~\cite{BiDeSu62} and Arntzenius~\cite{Arntzenius} using the ``switching-reinterpretation'' principle.
+The key idea is similar to the ideas of Sudarshan~\cite{Su70}, Recami~\cite{Rec86,recami-ftl}, Bilaniuk et al.~\cite{BiDeSu62} and Arntzenius~\cite{Arntzenius} using the ``switching-reinterpretation'' principle.
+The main advantage of our approach over the former ones is that we formulate an explicit axiom system \ax{SRDyn} of relativistic dynamics and we show by a concrete model construction that this axiom system is consistent with FTL particles.

-To simplify the proof we use the notion of four-momentum, which is a defined concept in our framework.
-As it is known, the four-momentum of an inertial particle according to an observer is a spacetime vector whose time component is the relativistic mass and space component is the linear momentum of the particle since we assume that the speed of light is $1$, see Fig.\ref{fmom} on p.\pageref{fmom}.
-Thus in possible collisions four-momentum is preserved, see Fig.\ref{ppcoll1}.
+To simplify the proof, we use the notion of four-momentum, which is a defined concept in our framework.
+Since we assume that the speed of light is $1$, the four-momentum of an inertial particle is a spacetime vector whose time component is the relativistic mass and space component is the linear momentum of the particle, see Fig.\ref{fmom} on p.\pageref{fmom}.
+Thus in possible collisions four-momentum is conserved, see Fig.\ref{ppcoll1}.

-First we construct the worldview of a distinguished observer such that there are FTL inertial particles.
-For every coordinate point and every spacetime vector with positive time component we include an incoming and an outgoing inertial particle such the four-momenta of the particles are the given vector.
-We also include particles for spacetime vectors with zero time component.
-Clearly there are particles with arbitrary speeds in the worldview of the distinguished observer, thus there are FTL ones.
+First we construct the worldview of a distinguished observer having massive FTL inertial particles.
+For every coordinate point and every nonzero spacetime vector with nonnegative time component, we include an incoming and an outgoing inertial particle.
+The vectors will correspond to the four-momenta of the corresponding particles.
+Clearly, there are inertial particles with arbitrary speeds in the worldview of the distinguished observer, thus there are FTL ones.